whiskyechobravo/kerko/docs/upgrading.md

       If you do need this variable, then a `.env` file could be the right place.
       It will not work from a TOML file.
 Note also that the application is now referenced as `wsgi.app` instead of `kerkoapp.app`.
-    - `FLASK_ENV`: Removed.
+    - `FLASK_ENV`: Remove.
 Flask 2.3 stopped supporting it.
 Debug mode is now activated with the `--debug` command line option.
     - `KERKO_BOOTSTRAP_VERSION` → `kerko.assets.bootstrap_version`
     - `KERKO_CSL_STYLE` → `kerko.zotero.csl_style`